izztiathrh/plantdoctor_-sugoi/README.md

-# GrowMind Plant Doctor
+# Plant Doctor

 Smart AI plant health monitoring system built with Expo and React Native.

-GrowMind helps users track farm sections, monitor plant conditions, schedule harvests, and scan leaf photos for plant health diagnosis.
-The app works with a built-in offline image analysis fallback, and can optionally use free-tier Gemini or Hugging Face vision APIs when API keys are provided.
+PlantDoctor helps users track farm sections, monitor plant conditions, schedule harvests, and scan leaf photos for plant health diagnosis.
+The app works with a built-in offline image analysis fallback, and can optionally use free-tier Gemini vision APIs when API keys are provided.

 ## Features